 KernelCare has helped companies with more than 300 000 servers to achieve their SOC2 compliance status.
 Here's a few of them.

 - Efinity Insurance - An online Insurer with customers in 14 countries and tons of personal data.
 They make their money by selling a real-time insurance quoting service.
 It's implemented in Java and runs on CentOS in AWS.
 For various reasons, they can't cluster this app, so they turned to us to keep their servers compliant, that is, patched, without losing service availability.
+Read more in this case study.

 - One of our customers is a famous online digital payments firm, a fortune-500 company with hundreds of millions of customers, custom Linux kernels and strictly firewalled systems.
 I'm sure you'd know them if I was allowed to reveal the name, but we've signed an NDA with them, so, sorry.
 All I can say is they're also using KernelCare to keep hundreds of different kernels security patched without rebooting, something essential for continuous electronic payment services.
+Read more in this case study.

 - A well-known enterprise video conferencing solution.
 Their compliance analyst reached out to us first.
 They had a SOC2 audit coming up and reboot cycles were preventing them from satisfying the compliance criteria.
 They spent 2 months trying out KernelCare and then went into a formal PoC.
 That ran for only 7 days before they moved KernelCare into production.
 We gave them some help integrating with Ansible to push KernelCare out to 7,000+ servers.
 We also got some great feedback and worked with them regarding their integration with the Qualys vulnerability scanner which needed to see completely clean scans.